Why Pavlov’s Dogs and Classical Conditioning Are Still Important in Dog Training

 Modern science has backed up Pavlov’s findings with deeper insights into the brain.
 The areas involved in classical conditioning include the amygdala, which processes emotional responses like fear and pleasure, and the prefrontal cortex, which helps interpret signals and outcomes.
 While Pavlov never had the technology to study brain activity, his behavioral observations were remarkably accurate.

-How Pavlov’s Dogs and Classical Conditioning Influence Modern Dog Training
+How Classical Conditioning Influences Modern Dog Training

 1. Teaching Basic Commands